 BSc (Hons) MIMA MITAI

-Dean Beaumont is a Consultant in the Investigations Group at TRL, specialising in road accident reconstruction and providing consultancy advice.
-His role at TRL involves the investigation and reconstruction of incidents, including the inspection of vehicles, attending incident sites and providing expert advice for police forces, insurance companies and solicitors.
+Dean Beaumont is a leading CCTV analyst in the Investigations Group at TRL, specialising in road accident reconstruction and providing consultancy advice.
+His role at TRL involves the investigation and reconstruction of incidents, including the inspection of vehicles, attendance at incident sites, analysis of video footage and providing expert advice for police forces, insurance companies and solicitors.

-Dean is experienced in providing advice and expert opinion to the police, insurers and legal representatives.
-He has prepared written expert reconstruction reports as well as Joint Expert Statements, and has presented oral evidence in Magistrates’, Coroners’, Crown and High Courts, in both Civil and Criminal cases.
+Dean is an experienced expert witness, having presented oral evidence in Magistrates’, Coroners’, Crown and High Courts, in both Civil and Criminal cases, including giving evidence remotely.

 Notable recent casework and publications:

 2021 R v Khondaker Dean prepared a detailed reconstruction report, including a complex analysis of multiple sources of CCTV footage, resulting in a successful prosecution for the charge of murder and attempted murder, which was widely reported across the press.

 2019 Banging Heads Onboard Buses: Assessment Scheme to improve injury mitigation for bus passengers.
 Traffic Injury Prevention, Volume 20 Supplement 1, 2019.

 2019 Inquest into the death of Anna Kirsopp-Lewis Dean provided CCTV analysis in this case which showed the subject vehicle travelling at around 130 mph, assisting the Coroner in ruling the cause of death as ‘unlawful killing’.